trekfan42/streamdeck-ksp2-flight-control-main/README.md

 ## Release

-- there is a stream deck plugin file in the release folder if you'd like to file it a whirl.
+- there is a stream deck plugin file in the release folder if you'd like to give it a whirl.
 - expect bugs, have not optimized much yet, could cause issues, use at your own risk.